Drill Sergeant of the Year

 Drill Sergeants

 Drill Sergeants represent every career field in the Army and the program is open to both male and female Soldiers.
-There are more than 2100 active duty and 1900 reserve component Drill Sergeants conducting training or with duty at the Drill Sergeant School, the breakdown of which is approximately 3380 male and 635 female.
+There are almost 4,000 active reserve component Drill Sergeants conducting training or with duty at the Drill Sergeant School.
 Three of the ATCs currently offer integrated training of male and female Soldiers.
 Fort Jackson has the largest concentration of Drill Sergeants and trains more than half of the Soldiers entering the Army.
-The Drill Sergeant School trains more than 800 new Drill Sergeants and 400 new Platoon Sergeants annually.
+The Drill Sergeant School trains more than 800 new Drill Sergeants annually.
 Drill Sergeants also train Soldiers going through Military Occupational Specialty courses at 21 locations across the country.

 AKO Army ATHD Central Army Registry FOIA iSalute Important Notices Accessibility/Section 508 Privacy Act USA.gov